aecsocket/aeronet/README.md

 [![crates.io](https://img.shields.io/crates/v/aeronet.svg)](https://crates.io/crates/aeronet)
 [![docs.rs](https://img.shields.io/docsrs/aeronet)](https://docs.rs/aeronet)

+**Note: This currently uses Rust nightly.
+When [#91611](https://github.com/rust-lang/rust/issues/91611) is stabilized, this will be switched to stable.**

 A *light-as-air* client/server networking library with first-class support for Bevy, providing a consistent API which can be implemented by different transport mechanisms.